Psychotherapy Networker • 8/13/2018 • 8 Comments

-On the first Tuesday of every month, we'll pose a Quandary and collect reader responses.
-Top answers from the previous Quandary will be published in a blog that same Tuesday and shared with your colleagues worldwide.
-See below for more details.
+On the first Tuesday of every month, we'll pose a Quandary and collect responses.
+Top answers from the previous month will be posted that same day and shared with your colleagues worldwide.
+See below for submission details.

 Here's this month's Quandary: